 Of course we fans know how insulting and idiotic this is.

-But while I was reading The Cellar, the debut novel from the late cult horror writer Richard Laymon (Warner Books, Jan 1980), I suddenly felt like one of those non-horror fans who wonders how people can write this stuff.
+But while I was reading The Cellar (Warner Books, Jan 1980), the debut novel from the late cult horror writer Richard Laymon (1947 - 2001), I suddenly felt like one of those non-horror fans who wonders how people can write this stuff.
 There's something that squicked me when faced with Laymon's horror scenario; I was unsettled not by the situation but by his envisioning of it: it seemed like a peek into a part of his mind I really wanted nothing to do with.
 Sadism and humiliation are in clear detail; human relationships and sex scenes, not so much.
 You got your rape and torture, but when it comes to depicting, even minimally, real human interaction and psychological motivation, Laymon's at a complete loss.
 Total amateur hour - The Cellar is that bad.
+I have been reading horror fiction for almost 30 years and it is easily one of the very worst books in the genre that I have ever read.

 The story?
 Tissue-thin (which actually is fine with me).
 Donna and her daughter Sandy are fleeing Roy, Donna's vengeful husband, who's just been released from prison for abusing Donna and raping their daughter.
 Classy.
 They head to a California town known as Malcasa ("evil house," get it?)
 Point, which has its own problems, as its tourist attraction is what the locals call Beast House.
 Throughout the 20th century, brutal murders and rapes have been committed there, and some say the perpetrator wasn't human.
 A man who survived an attack by the "beast" as a child hires another man - oddly named Judgment - to kill it, and then they meet Sandy and Donna in a diner.
 Meanwhile Roy has a little family fun of his own.
 And then on to the Beast House...